jhogsett/VFIformer-WebUI/tips/resequence_files.md

 1. Click _Resequence Files_

 ## Important
-1. Ensure no other files are present in the input path other than the ones to be resequenced
+1. Ensure the only files present in the input path are the ones to be resequenced